The Madonna Complex: Unboxing Womanhood

 Eve, by Lucas Cranach the Elder c.
 1530.
 Pasadena, California.

 Having arrived in Guildford, England, a lovely town not far outside of London, I waited at the bus stop and wondered how Cricket even worked.
-The guy I was seeing at the time invited me, but it felt too real, too personal.
-I regretted the top I wore.
-Too small, I spilled out of it.
-Hovering and endlessly adjusting the straps, I feared I looked risque to the townsfolk waiting with me.
+The guy I was seeing at the time invited me to watch his game, but it felt too real, too personal.
+I regretted the top I wore; it was too small, and I spilled out of it.
+Hovering and endlessly adjusting the straps, worrying about my looking risque to the townsfolk.

 A group of schoolboys walked by, unaware of the rest of the world, dressed in blue uniforms and black shoes.
 The one at the very back whispered to the others, clearly distraught, “Women are temptresses.
 All of them!
 Temptresses!”
 The rest nodded in agreement.
 I looked to the older lady next to me, with her greying hair and floral blouse, and grinned as she slowly broke into a fit of laughter.
 We giggled together until the bus came, entertained by their terror.